Center for Reducing Health Disparities

 Using medical records and telephone interviews of a random sample of people from 12 communities, quality of care was assessed by those who had made at least one visit to a health care provider in the past two years.
 The authors estimated the rate at which members of different sociodemographic subgroups (sex, age, race/ethnic group, education, household income, health insurance) received recommended care.
 The study found that on average, all participants received 55% of recommended care.
 Women had higher scores than men; participants below 31 years of age had higher scores than those over the age of 64; blacks and Hispanics had higher scores than whites; those with incomes over $50k had higher scores than those with incomes of less than $15k.
 Quality-improvement programs that focus solely on reducing disparities among sociodemographic subgroups may miss larger opportunities to improve care.

-Health Centers’ Role in Reducing Health Disparities among Asian Americans and Pacific Islanders.
+Health Centers’ Role in Reducing Health Disparities among Asian Americans, Native Hawaiians, and Pacific Islanders.

-This Fact Sheet talks about health disparities among AAPI populations.
+This brief describes health disparities among AAPI populations.
 It found that this population has a lack of access to regular care; less satisfaction with care; fewer preventive services; poorer quality care; and higher disease incidence.
+It describes how health centers can address these health disparities.

 American Heart Association Population Fact Sheets.